icinganalysis/icinganalysis.github.io/content/build_a_1d_drop_motion_simulation.md

 ##Key points
 1. 1D equations of motion were implemented.
 2. Results agree well with the minimum drop size required for impingement.
+3. Water drops may contact the cylinder at very low K values.
-3. The methods appears accurate enough to use for other applications.
+4. The methods appears accurate enough to use for other applications.

 ##Discussion

-We are going to start with a one dimensional simulation along a single line.
+We are going to start with a one dimensional simulation along a single line, the stagnation line of flow around a cylinder, y=0 in the figure above.
-This will keep the implementation simple to be readily understood.

 We will implement the equations of motions for a drop around a cylinder from ["Mathematical Investigation of Water Droplet Trajectories"]({filename}/Mathematical Investigation of Water Droplet Trajectories.md) [^1].

-Readers unfamiliar with ["Mathematical Investigation of Water Droplet Trajectories"]({filename}/Mathematical Investigation of Water Droplet Trajectories.md) may wish to review it before proceeding further herein.
+Readers unfamiliar with ["Mathematical Investigation of Water Droplet Trajectories"]({filename}/Mathematical Investigation of Water Droplet Trajectories.md) may wish to review it before proceeding further herein, especially to be familiar with the dimensionless terms K and Phi.

 We will use the dimensionless coordinate system from Figure 1 above (from [NACA-TN-2903]({filename}NACA-TN-2903.md)).